Nidhal Chamekh Tunisian, b. 1985

 Lives and works between Paris, France and Tunis, Tunisia

 Nidhal Chamekh’s practice reflects on the times that we inhabit.
-His artwork is situated at the intersection of the biographic and the political, the lived and the historical, the event and the archive.
+Working across drawing, sculpture, and installations, his artwork is situated at the intersection of the biographic and the political, the lived and the historical, the event and the archive.
 His oeuvres dissect the constitution of our contemporary identity.
 Chamekh has developed a language that challenges history and politics in their broader sense.
 He performs his fragmentary research to convey an ambiguous atmosphere, shifting between the experience and the violence of the individual representation.
-He represents an imperceptible space between a silent violence mirroring an intimate experience of trauma.
+He represents an imperceptible space between a silent violence mirroring an intimate experience of trauma, dissecting the constitution of our contemporary identity.

 He graduated from the School of Fine Arts in Tunis and the University of Sorbonne in Paris.
 Between 2021 and 2022, he was a fellow at Villa Medici French Academy in Rome, Italy where his artistic project sought to introduce Rome’s archaeological heritage and the marginalized cultural production of the City’s exiles, in a process of montage where present and past are jointly defined.